mideind/GreynirEngine/doc/index.rst

 Reynir is a Python 3.x package for **parsing Icelandic text into sentence trees**.
-The trees can then be used to extract information from the text, for instance about contained nouns and noun phrases, person names, verbs, word stems, etc.
+The trees can then be used to extract information from the text, for instance about people, titles, entities, facts, actions and opinions.

-Along the way, Reynir tokenizes the text, finds lemmas and assigns part-of-speech (POS) tags to every word.
+Along the way, Reynir tokenizes the text, finds **lemmas** and assigns **part-of-speech (POS) tags** to every word.

 .. figure:: _static/GreynirTreeExampleSmall.png
    :align: center